GiorgiaCandiani91/Operations-Analytics/README.md

 **Insights folder**

-Contains the SQL files that I use to generate insights and a mockup dashboard screenshot
+Contains the SQL files that I use to generate insights and a mockup dashboard screenshot.
+1. Resolution_overview.sql and email_overview_resolution.sql to suggest a new resolution timeframe
+2. channel_overview.sql to explore which channel performed the best / worst
+3. agent_overview.sql to explore which agent performed the best
+4. cost_overview.sql to allocate costs to the channels
+5. waiting_time.sql to explore waiting time for Calls and Chats
+6. random_exploration.sql to explore the Dataset

 ## Main Assumptions